jdh8/wbridge5.book/constructive/minor/diamonds/README.md

 A hand with 20 HCP and 6-3-2-2 is strong enough to open 2♣.
 Therefore, the 3NT still shows 18~19 HCP.

+The 2♦ rebid is surprisingly unlimited.
+This unusual treatment produces good results in practice.
+Tactics are described in a dedicated subsection [not yet written].